Can You Buy Azithromycin Online?

-The active ingredient in azithromycin is called a macrolide.
-This works to prevent bacterial cells from producing the proteins they need in order to survive.
-Without these proteins, the bacteria can’t proliferate and multiply, and soon, they are destroyed by the immunity and the infection is ceased.
+Azithromycin belongs to a class of drugs called macrolides.
+It works to prevent bacterial cells from producing the proteins they need in order to survive.
+Without these proteins, the bacteria can not proliferate and multiply, and soon, they are destroyed and the infection ceases.

 Azithromycin Dosage and Treatment

 The dosage numbers for azithromycin – and all other medications – are carefully calculated by doctors to provide you the optimal results for your unique situation.
 So you can expect that your dosage might differ from the other people who require the use of azithromycin.

 Make sure you discuss the ideal dosage with your doctor to determine how much of the medication you need to take in order to reap the benefits it offers.
 Do not under any circumstances alter the dosage schedule or amount that your doctor prescribes.
 Increasing the amount of medication you take could cause dangerous life-threatening side effects and adverse reactions.

 Do not cease the use of the antibiotic early, even if your condition gets better.
 It is important that you complete the treatment period in order to eradicate all existing bacterial cells.
 If you stop before the treatment period is over, you may become reinfected and the strain of bacteria may evolve so that they become resistant to azithromycin.

 - 500 milligrams

 - 100 milligrams / 5 milliliter

 - 200 milligrams / 5 milliliter